liuliuyuan6/Exp4Fuse/README.md

 ## Exp4Fuse: A Rank Fusion Framework for Enhanced Sparse Retrieval using Large Language Model-based Query Expansion

+**📢 News: this work has been accepted at the ACL 2025 findings!**

+This is code repository for the paper: [Exp4Fuse: A Rank Fusion Framework for Enhanced Sparse Retrieval using Large Language Model-based Query Expansion](https://arxiv.org/abs/2506.04760).

 We propose Exp4Fuse, a query expansion method using a LLM to enhance sparse retrievers.
 Exp4Fuse fuses two sets of retrieved document ranks from the same sparse retriever: one based on the original query and the other on an LLM-based zero-shot query expansion, to generate final retrieved document ranks.
 This method benefits from indirect LLM-based QE and combines results from different query formats, yielding high-quality retrieval outcomes.

 <img src="workflow.png" alt="workflow" style="width: 800px; height: 350px;">